themimixcompany/mkadm/README.md

     mkadm -in goliath -fA 73.6.24.189.144

-When the installation has finished, you’ll see a message containing the IP address of the Miki instance.
+When the installation has finished, you’ll see a message containing the IP address of the instance.
 Use this IP address as the DNS A record for `goliath.streamsharing.io` using your domain registrar.

 To do the same, but initialize the database with a PostgreSQL dump, run:

     mkadm -in goliath -I ~/miki/dat/mimix-miki.pg

+To do the same, but without database initialization, run:

+    mkadm -in goliath

+To connect to goliath via SSH, run:

+    mkadm -sn goliath

+To connect to the SQL command line on goliath, run:

+    mkadm -n goliath -Q

+To load an SQL file, run:

+    mkdam -n goliath -S file.sql

+To list the contents of the `/tmp` directory on goliath, run:

+    mkadm -n goliath -c "ls /tmp"

 To explicitly enable SSL on goliath, run: